Anthony Lee - Jan 01 2020

 The fix?
 Make sleep a priority.
 Stick to a regular bedtime, ditch the screens before bed, and try magnesium (like the kind in my Blood Pressure Support) for better relaxation.

-less than six hours of sleep per night have a significantly higher risk of hypertension.
+that people who get less than six hours of sleep per night have a significantly higher risk of hypertension.

 The fix?
 Make sleep a priority.
 Stick to a regular bedtime, ditch the screens before bed, and try magnesium (like the kind in my Blood Pressure Support) for better relaxation.